Glycemic Index vs. Glycemic Load | Truweight

 - It helps in reducing the risk of type-2 diabetes as it leads to less fluctuation in the blood sugar levels.

 - It helps in controlling the risk of gestation diabetes in which a person gets diabetes from birth.

 - It helps in maintaining ideal weight as the person feels full for long and has less craving which ultimately leads to binging on highly processed food.

 It has been shown through some studies that knowing about GL and GI help the people in lowering the weight and has been proved especially beneficial for those with diabetes.

 However, simply knowing the GI of the items is not enough as GL matters a lot.

 As now we know about the concept and difference between glycemic index and glycemic load, it is equally important to spread it and imply as much as possible.

-Efficient implication, supplemented with healthy habits of physical exercise, healthy eating and sound sleep is the key to healthy body and sound mind.
+The efficient implication, supplemented with healthy habits of physical exercise, healthy eating and sound sleep is the key to a healthy body and sound mind.

 For more insight into cleaner and healthier living, talk to our Truweight Nutritionist today.
 The first consultation is on us.